 Do You Need Two Plum Trees To Produce Fruit?

-For self-unfruitful varieties of plum trees, the trees need cross-pollination with another plum tree of a different variety to produce fruit.
+For self-unfruitful varieties of plum trees (such as Ozark Premier), the trees need cross-pollination with another plum tree of a different variety to produce fruit.
 This means that if you choose to plant self-unfruitful plum trees, you will need two plum trees, each of a different variety, in order to get fruit.